 An Industry and Partner Advisory Committee (IPAC) is a group of industry and community leaders brought together to advise strategic planning efforts by providing industry knowledge and insights.
 The primary purpose of our IPACs is to deepen RDP's relationships with its external stakeholders and industry partners by better understanding both their current and emerging needs and helping to identify opportunities for collaboration and mutual benefit.

 IPACs typically have 6 to 12 members, providing a breadth of expertise, experience and perspectives; we also strongly encourage student representation on IPACs as another forum for beyond- the- classroom learning.
 Members meet at least twice per year and serve 2 -year terms.
 Apply online to join an IPAC.

 Program Advisory Committees

 The world of work is in a state of rapid and continuous change.
-It is more important than ever for RDC to have a continuous dialogue with our industry and community partners.
+It is more important than ever for Red Deer Polytechnic to have a continuous dialogue with our industry and community partners.
 Program Advisory Committees (PACs), organized within each of our Schools and program areas, provide critical input to our program leaders on the direction of programming and curriculum delivered to our learners.

 PACs typically have 6 to 8 members who can collectively represent the field of work our graduates will enter.
 Members meet at least once per academic year to provide advice and guidance regarding the education and training of learners within the program area.
 Apply online to join a PAC.